UVA-MLSys/Big-Data-Systems/Team 2/Readme.md

 ## Project Goals

 We aim to demonstrate a process for data ingestion that is near real time (streaming) or as new data is available at some frequency interval (batch)​.
-In this project, we'll use AWS tools to batch and stream data from an API.
+In this project, we'll use Amazon Web Services (AWS) tools to batch and stream data from an API.
 As API's limit data through queries, our methods show a way to alternately store that data by streaming and batching from an API into cloud storage, making that data more freely accessible and available whenever needed.

 ## Dataset